 Who will explain this to the parent carer?

-- For students on the SEND register the provision will be outlined on the student’s Action Plan.
+- For students on the SEND register the provision will be outlined on the student’s Learner Profile.
+Students in need of a higher level of additional support beyond the classroom will also have an individual support plan.
 This will be discussed with parents at their initial keyworker meeting.

 - Prior to any intervention, parents will receive a letter outlining the nature of the intervention and seeking their permission to initiate the support.